Halloween Masks Through the Decades

 COVID-19 Booster update

-The Center for Disease Control (CDC) and the Federal Drug Administration (FDA) approved all three COVID-19 vaccines as boosters.
+The Center for Disease Control (CDC) and the Food and Drug Administration (FDA) approved all three COVID-19 vaccines as boosters.
 What does this mean for Obies?

 The following summarizes CDC recommendations: